 Kat and her search dogs have appeared on NBC Nightly News, CNN Financial News, EXTRA, To Tell the Truth, Animal Planet’s show Must Love Cats, K-9 to Five, Miracle Pets, Dogs with Jobs, Pets: Part of the Family, Breed All About It and in the pages of People Magazine, Parade, Reader’s Digest, and Woman’s World.

 In 1997 when Kat Albrecht first came up with the idea to develop lost pet services, a friend told her she was “having a pipe dream” if she thought she could make a living as a pet detective.
 Kat’s vision immediately expanded from a small business concept to developing lost pet services worldwide.
 In spite of struggles and setbacks, Kat has pursued her dream.
-She is the founder of Missing Pet Partnership, a national nonprofit organization that works to conduct research into lost pet behaviors as well as offers “Mission Reunite” training to animal shelter staff and volunteers.
-She also manages the first-ever online pet detective academy, where she trains and certifies Missing Animal Response Technicians and search dogs to track lost pets.
+She is the founder of Missing Animal Response Network, an international organization that offers Missing Animal Response training for Field workers, K9 handlers, shelter staff, Animal Control Officers, and volunteers, and also works to conduct research into lost pet behaviors.
+Her first-ever online pet detective academy trains not only Missing Animal Response Technicians, but also search dogs to track lost pets, both in trailing and cat detection.
 Also, Kat travels internationally to speak at animal welfare conferences and currently lives on Vancouver Island (Canada) with her husband Johnny and her dog Kody.